myt1996/gym-fightingice/README.md

 ```
 <br />

-port_for: to select port if needed, run
+port_for: to select port automatically if needed, run
 ```bash
 $ pip install port_for
 ```
 <br />

-opencv for python: to get display obs if needed, run
+opencv for python: to get obs if "Display" mode is needed, run
 ```bash
 $ pip install opencv-python
 ```
 <br /><br />

 # Install
-First, clone this repo and run this command in the same path where "setup.py" is
+First, clone this repo and run the following command in the same path where "setup.py" is
 ```bash
 $ pip install -e .
 ```